 THREE: I don’t even know what that means!
 Are you saying One doesn’t care about cumming?
 Do you mean I shouldn’t focus on pleasure during sex!?

 TWO: Ugh!
 No, I mean if we could just slow down some; maybe enjoy exploring each other’s bodies instead of just going straight for the wham-bam thing...maybe then we’d do it more often and it would be better.

-SEX THERAPIST: Okay, it sounds like you’re both struggling with how to improve sexual intimacy—which for Two might mean slowing things down, and for Three might mean feeling less pressure to accomplish something during your time together.
+SEX COACH: Okay, it sounds like you’re both struggling with how to improve sexual intimacy—which for Two might mean slowing things down, and for Three might mean feeling less pressure to accomplish something during your time together.

 TWO and THREE: [nodding]

-SEX THERAPIST: Let’s talk about a technique called Sensate Focus that will help you become reacquainted with each other’s bodies through slow, sensual exploration—the goal focusing on the various body parts, instead of only on intercourse.
+SEX COACH: Let’s talk about a technique called Sensate Focus that will help you become reacquainted with each other’s bodies through slow, sensual exploration—the goal focusing on the various body parts, instead of only on intercourse.

 What happened after that is their story to share.